The Best Leg Exercises to Add to Your Routine to Strengthen Your Lower Body

 Begin the motion: It is essential to have a super-tight, drawn-in core as you begin this motion.
 Never, ever let your back round.
 Stick your butt backwards lowering the bar or dumbbells as close to your body as possible.
 Only lower the bar to where you can maintain strict form.
 Raise the weight back up by straightening your legs.
 At the top of the motion it is very important you retract your shoulder blades (squeeze them together) and contract your glutes.

 You Have Already Learned the Best Leg Exercises, but There are Many More Great Leg Exercises to Learn

 As you have discovered in this article, the best leg exercises are all functional exercises which involve multiple muscle groups and stabilization in multiple planes of motion.
 The best leg exercises work the large muscle groups of the legs and their supporting muscles, instead of isolating individual muscles.
 Isolating the supporting muscles may cause muscle imbalances, which often leads to injury.

 Essential Reading to Help You Get the Most out of the Best Leg Exercises

 - Sets and Reps for Leg Workouts

-Do you want to attempt to build the muscle which is the most difficult for most people?
-If you are looking to add inches to your calves, tone them, or be able to jump out of the gym the best calf exercises will help you reach your goals.
+Do you want to attempt to build the muscles which are the most desirable for most women?
+If you are looking to add inches to your glutes, tone them, or be able to jump out of the gym, the best lower body exercises will help you reach your goals.